 3. Forex.com

 Forex.com takes our 3rd spot because it offers US traders an all-in-one solution that is hard to beat.
-It delivers a comprehensive trading package with its range of tools, over 80 forex pairs, and leverage up to 50:1.
-The platform’s integration with MetaTrader 5 offers traders access to advanced charting tools, automated strategies, and a large range of assets.
+It delivers a comprehensive trading package, featuring a range of tools, over 80 forex pairs, and leverage of up to 50:1.
+The platform’s integration with MetaTrader 5 provides traders with access to advanced charting tools, automated strategies, and a wide range of assets.

-Moreover, Forex.com also provides its own web-based platform, which is user-friendly and perfect for traders who prefer simplicity.
+Moreover, Forex.com provides its web-based platform, which is user-friendly and perfect for traders who prefer simplicity.
 It comes with advanced charts, which are a must-have for technical traders.
-Currently, the platform supports over 80 indicators, 50 drawing tools, and 14 time intervals.
-Also, the Market 360 feature discloses information about selected currency pairs, such as news, trading hours, charts, and more.
+The platform currently supports over 80 indicators, 50 drawing tools, and 14 time intervals.
+Additionally, the Market 360 feature provides information about selected currency pairs, including news, trading hours, charts, and other relevant details.
 It’s excellent and convenient for gaining insights into the market all in one place.

 Feature | Information |